tasmota/docs/docs/Blinds-and-Shutters.md

 Close the shutter and repeat this procedure until the motor delay is set properly.

 ### Button control
-When shutter is running in normal `ShutterMode: 0`, you already have basic control over the shutter movement using tasmota switches or tasmota buttons in the module configuration to directly drive the shutter relays.
-For  short circuit safe operation `ShutterMode: 1` direct control of the relays will not give you a nice user interface since you have to 1st set the direction with one switch or button and 2nd switch on the power by the other switch or button.
+When shutter is running in default `ShutterMode 0`, you already have basic control over the shutter movement using switches or buttons in the module configuration to directly drive the shutter relays.
+For short circuit safe operation `ShutterMode 1` direct control of the relays will not give you a nice user interface since you have to 1st set the direction with one switch or button and 2nd switch on the power by the other switch or button.

 To have shutter mode independent button control over the shutter and not over its relays one can use the `ShutterButton<x>` command.
 It also introduces some more features, see below:

 `ShutterButton<x> <button> <func> <mqtt>`

-This assigns a tasmota button `<button>` to control your shutter `<x>` having functionality `<func>`.
-The tasmota button `<button>` must already be configured in the module configuration.
+This assigns a Tasmota button `<button>` to control your shutter `<x>` having functionality `<func>`.
+The Tasmota button `<button>` must already be configured in the module configuration.
 You can assign multiple buttons to a single shutter.
 Any button can only control one shutter (beside the `<mqtt>` broadcast feature, see description below).
 Any press of the button while the shutter is moving will immediately stop the shutter.

 One can remove all button control for shutter `<x>` by `ShutterButton<x> 0`.

 The assigned button can have one of the following functionalities:<BR>

- - Setup for an "up" button: `ShutterButton<x> <button> up <mqtt>` Single press will move shutter to 100%, double press to 50% and tripple press to 74%.
-Holding the button for more than the hold time (SetOption32) moves all shutters with same `<grouptopic>` to 100% when `<mqtt>` is equal to `1`.
+- Setup for an "up" button: `ShutterButton<x> <button> up <mqtt>`
+   Single press will move shutter to 100%, double press to 50% and tripple press to 74%.
+Holding the button for more than the hold time ([`SetOption32`](Commands.md#setoption32)) moves all shutters with same `<grouptopic>` to 100% when `<mqtt>` is equal to `1`.
 When `<mqtt>` is equal to `0` hold action of this button is same as single press.

-- Setup for a "down" button: `ShutterButton<x> <button> down <mqtt>` Single press will move shutter to 0%, double press to 50% and tripple press to 24%.
+- Setup for a "down" button: `ShutterButton<x> <button> down <mqtt>`
+   Single press will move shutter to 0%, double press to 50% and triple press to 24%.
 Holding the button for more than the hold time (SetOption32) moves all shutters with same `<grouptopic>` to 0% when `<mqtt>` is equal to `1`.
 When `<mqtt>` is equal to `0` hold action of this button is same as single press.

-- Setup for an "updown" button: `ShutterButton<x> <button> updown <mqtt>` Single press will move shutter to 100%, double press down to 0% and tripple press to 50%.
+- Setup for an "updown" button: `ShutterButton<x> <button> updown <mqtt>`
+   Single press will move shutter to 100%, double press down to 0% and triple press to 50%.
 No hold action and no other shutter control by MQTT, `<mqtt>` is don't care here.

-- Setup for an "toggle" button: `ShutterButton<x> <button> toggle <mqtt>` Single press will toggle shutter, double press will move it to 50%.
+- Setup for an "toggle" button: `ShutterButton<x> <button> toggle <mqtt>`
+   Single press will toggle shutter, double press will move it to 50%.
 No hold action and no other shutter control by MQTT, `<mqtt>` is don't care here.

 More advanced control of the button press actions is given by the following `ShutterButton<x>` command syntax: